kurtosis-tech/kurtosis/docs/docs/guides/eth-network-dapp.md

 With a dApp environment set up, you will now connect Hardhat to use the local Ethereum testnet generated using Kurtosis.
 To accomplish this, replace `&lt;PORT>` in the `localnet` struct in your `hardhat.config.ts config file `with the port of the rpc uri output from any `el-client-&lt;num>`  service.
 In this sample case, the port would be `64248`.
 Your port will be different.

-Example in hardhat.config.ts:
+Example in `hardhat.config.ts`:
 ```
 localnet: {
-url: '<http://127.0.0.1>:<PORT>',//TODO: REPLACE PORT WITH THE PORT OF A NODE URI PRODUCED BY THE ETH NETWORK KURTOSIS PACKAGE
+url: 'http://127.0.0.1:<$YOUR_PORT>',// TODO: REPLACE $YOUR_PORT WITH THE PORT OF A NODE URI PRODUCED BY THE ETH NETWORK KURTOSIS PACKAGE

 // These are private keys associated with prefunded test accounts created by the eth-network-package
 // <https://github.com/kurtosis-tech/eth-network-package/blob/main/src/prelaunch_data_generator/genesis_constants/genesis_constants.star>